 Continuous Process Monitoring Using Vibration Analysis:

 Continuous monitoring of industrial processes or manufacturing equipment using vibration analysis opens a unique and extremely effective method of identifying process variation or failing equipment.
-What makes vibration so effective is that a vibration spectrum is a unique view of components or process behavior with much more intelligence than a simple process point such as temperature or pressure.
+Its effectiveness is based in the fact that a vibration spectrum is unique to a specific process and it is immune to background/ambient noise.
+Low cost monitoring equipment is programmed to view the spectrum (peaks in the data) and monitor for changes in frequency and/or amplitude that is indicative of a change in process performance.
 Examples of successful monitoring projects that eliminated adverse failures include:

 - Early identification of rolling element bearing failure of large critical equipment